How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Maintenance of required records

 Remember, obtaining tax-exempt status demands ongoing compliance.
-Your organization must file annual returns even with tax-exempt status.
-Specifically, different types of Form 990 exist based on your organization’s size and gross receipts.
+Your organization must file annual returns even with tax-exempt status, as indicated by FindLaw on keeping tax-exempt status.
+Specifically, different types of Form 990 exist based on your organization’s size and gross receipts, according to FindLaw.

 For property tax exemptions, maintain detailed records demonstrating: